Mark Briscoe: New Japan Pro-Wrestling (2016)

 Through ROH's working relationship with New Japan Pro-Wrestling (NJPW), the Briscoes made their NJPW debut on January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome, where they teamed with Toru Yano to defeat Bullet Club (Bad Luck Fale, Tama Tonga and Yujiro Takahashi) to become the inaugural NEVER Openweight 6-Man Tag Team Champions.
 Through their affiliation with Yano, the Briscoes also became part of the Chaos stable.
 The three made their first successful title defense the following day against another Bullet Club trio of Fale, Matt Jackson and Nick Jackson.
 On February 11 at The New Beginning in Osaka, the Briscoes and Yano lost the NEVER Openweight 6-Man Tag Team Championship to Fale, Tonga and Takahashi in their second defense.
 The Briscoes and Yano regained the title three days later at The New Beginning in Niigata.
 On February 20 at Honor Rising: Japan 2016, the Briscoes and Yano lost the title to The Elite (Kenny Omega, Matt Jackson and Nick Jackson).

 The Briscoes returned to NJPW on June 19 at Dominion 6.19 in Osaka-jo Hall, where they defeated Guerrillas of Destiny (Tama Tonga and Tanga Loa) to win the IWGP Tag Team Championship.
 They made their first successful title defense on August 14 against the Bullet Club team of Hangman Page and Yujiro Takahashi.
 On September 22 at Destruction in Hiroshima, The Briscoe Brothers defeated reigning IWGP Junior Heavyweight Tag Team Champions The Young Bucks for their second successful title defense.
 On October 10 at King of Pro-Wrestling, they lost the title back to Tonga and Loa.

 Impact Wrestling (2022)

 On April 1, 2022, at Multiverse of Matches, The Briscoe Brothers made their Impact Wrestling debut, losing to The Good Brothers (Doc Gallows and Karl Anderson).
 On May 7, 2022, they defeated Violent By Design (represented by Eric Young and Deaner) at Under Siege to win the Impact World Tag Team Championship for the first time.
 At Slammiversary, The Briscoe Brothers lost the titles to The Good Brothers, ending their reign at 43 days.

 Personal life

 As of 2025, Pugh has nine children; after Jay's death, his eighth child, Matthew Jamin Pugh, was given the nickname "Baby Jay".

-He announced the birth of his ninth child, Mack, during the August 27, 2025 edition of AEW Dynamite in a pre-taped promo.